iqm-finland/cortex-cli/README.rst

   $ cortex auth login

 This will ask you to enter your username and password.
-If you have a temporary password you will be asked to enter a new one.
+If you have a temporary password you will be asked to go to the authentication server and enter a new password.
+URL of the authentication server will be provided.

 After a successful authentication, tokens will be saved into a tokens file (path specified in the configuration file), and a token manager daemon will start in the background.
 Token manager will periodically refresh the session and